Background pattern

 Non-infectious Uveitis

-Non-infectious Uveitis is an inflammatory disease that affects certain parts of the eye.
+Non-infectious uveitis is an inflammatory disease that affects certain parts of the eye.
 Yuflyma is used to treat

-• children from 2 years of age with chronic non-infectious uveitis with inflammation affecting the anterior part of the eye.
+• children from 2 years of age with chronic non-infectious uveitis with inflammation that affects the front of the eye.

 2. What you need to know before starting to use Yuflyma